 9. Pass the Pigs: Roll the pigs to see what positions they land in to score points.
 This game is small enough to play on an airplane tray table and with only two dice (well, pigs), there isn’t much to lose.

-10. Travel-sized Trouble: This miniature version of the game involving everyone’s favorite”Popomatic bubble” is perfect for airplane tray tables.
-The mini moveable game pieces can be lost, so I’d recommend this game for slightly older kids.
+10. Travel-sized Grab & Go Trouble Board Game: This miniature version of the game involving everyone’s favorite “Popomatic bubble” is perfect for airplane tray tables.
+The mini moveable game pieces can be moved (and thus lost), so I’d recommend this game for slightly older kids.

-11. Travel Guess Who: Another miniature version of a classic game sure to keep your kids entertained for extended periods of time.
+11. Travel Sized Grab & Go Guess Who: Another miniature version of a classic game sure to keep your kids entertained for extended periods of time.
 The game requires small cards, so this is one that I’d again recommend for older kids.

-13. Crayola Color Wonder Travel Tote: For all those with creative little ones of nearly any age.
-Crayola Color Wonder products are great for road trips or flights because the markers only work on the special Color Wonder paper.
+13. Crayola Color Wonder Stow & Go Studio: For all those with creative little ones of nearly any age, Crayola Color Wonder products are ideal for road trips or flights because the markers only work on the special Color Wonder paper.
 This travel tote includes four markers and a replaceable activity book.

-14. Usborne Wipe Clean Books: Usborne makes a cute and highly educational set of dry erase wipe-off books perfect for preschoolers learning the alphabet, numbers, and spacial skills like completing mazes.
-The dry erase marker means less mess in the car or in the air.
+14. Dry Erase Activity Workbook: Educational publishers make several cute and highly educational dry erase wipe-off activity books perfect for preschoolers learning the alphabet and numbers.
+The dry erase marker means less mess in the car or in the air and reusability on subsequent trips or with siblings.

-15. Munchkin Traveling Flashcards: While there are plenty of products to keep older kids entertained, the babies and toddlers need distractions too!
-These connected flashcards include shapes, colors, numbers, and more.
+15. Toddler Ring ABC Flashcards: While there are plenty of products to keep older kids entertained, babies and toddlers need distractions too!
+These flashcards are connected by a ring so you won’t lose them and help teach letters to younger travelers on the go.
+Also available for numbers and first words.

-17. Melissa & Doug Reusable Sticker Pad ($4.99): Keep little fingers busy with stickers on your next trip.
-This set can be used over and over again.
+17. Melissa & Doug Reusable Sticker Pads: Keep little fingers busy with stickers on your next trip.
+These sets can be used over and over again and come in a variety of themes.
 Best of all, the stickers are vinyl cling material so they will not stick well to other materials.
 No more peeling stickers off airplane tray tables and windows at the end of a flight!

 18. Melissa & Doug Tape Activity Book: Noticing a trend here?
 Melissa & Doug has a ton of tech-free creative entertainment products and this is another one that works well for travel.
 Tape is easy to tear to use in decorating creations.

-21. Curious Columbus Busy Book: One of the more expensive items on the list, but this busy book is high quality and guaranteed to keep little hands busy for hours.
-You’ve probably seen hand-sewn products like this on Pinterest but much easier to buy one rather than make it!
+21. Curious Columbus Busy Book: One of the more expensive items on the list, but this busy book is high quality and guaranteed to keep little hands busy for hours – my son really enjoyed it when he was a preschooler.
+You’ve probably seen hand-sewn products like this on Pinterest or Etsy but much easier to buy one rather than make it!

 What tech-free products have you used successfully in cars and on planes with your kids?
 Share some of your favorites I may have missed in the comments.